 Violas are an early blooming plant.
-These perennials are often grown as an annual.
+These perennials are often grown as annuals.
 Most people believe they are annuals.
 They are early bloomers in late spring to early summer.
-Then, shrivel in the mid summer heat.
+Then, shrivel in the mid-summer heat.

 They are native to the southern hemisphere.
-Easy to grow, you will often find Violas growing in the wild, in their native regions.
+So easy to grow, you will often find Violas growing in the wild in their native regions.

-Viola are popular, easy, and fun to grow.
+Violas are popular, easy, and fun to grow.
 Fill an area or entire bed with Viola for a striking spring effect!
-They also are great in windowsills and containers.
+They also are great for windowsills and containers.

 Growing Conditions and General Care

-Viola plants prefer cool to warm climates, and wilt a bit in mid-summer heat.
+Viola plants prefer cool to warm climates and wilt a bit in mid-summer heat.
 In warmer areas, we recommend partial shade.
 They tolerate a variety of soils.
-Add a general purpose fertilizer when planting them, then once a month after that.
+Add a general-purpose fertilizer when planting them, then once a month.

-Remove spent blooms to promote additional blooms, and extend the blooming period.
+Remove spent blooms to promote additional flowers and extend the blooming period.
 This will also keep the appearance neat and beautiful.

 Violas are grown from seeds.
 They like full to partial sun.
 Viola can be directly seeded into your flower garden or seeded indoors for transplanting later.
 For spring blooms, you need to start your Viola in pots and containers indoors six to eight weeks before the last frost.

-Sow Viola seeds early in the season and cover lightly with 0.8 inch (2 cm) soil.
+Sow Viola seeds early in the season and cover lightly with 0.8 inches (2 cm) soil.
 Water thoroughly once.
 They germinate slowly.

 Transplant Viola seedlings into your garden after the last frost date for your area.
 Space them 6 inches (15 cm) apart.
 They will tolerate a little crowding.
-If you are creating a flower bed, you may want to create a pattern or color scheme prior to planting.
-Or, use mixed varieties.
+If you are creating a flower bed, you may want to make a pattern or color scheme before planting.
+Or use mixed varieties.

 Pests and Disease

-Viola seldom have problems with pests and disease.
-If pests or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+Violas seldom have problems with pests and diseases.
+However, if pests or disease problems occur, treat early with organic or chemical insect repellents and fungicide.